 The Martin A. Fisher School of Physics at Brandeis University has an international reputation for excellence in research and is one of the highest-ranked of its size in the country.
-Graduate students in the department are engaged in a wide variety of research programs, ranging from biophysics to particle physics, from microfluidics to radio astronomy to string theory.
-Two members of its faculty have been elected to the National Academy of Sciences, and three are fellows of the American Academy of Arts and Sciences.
-The department was recently awarded a major grant from the National Science Foundation to establish a Materials Research Science and Engineering Center.
+Physics graduate students enjoy maximum curricular flexibility and opportunity to make a well-informed choice of research field.
+Graduate students work closely with faculty in a wide variety of research, ranging from biophysics to particle physics, from microfluidics to radio astronomy to string theory.
+Two members of our faculty have been elected to the National Academy of Sciences, and three are fellows of the American Academy of Arts and Sciences.
+The department was awarded a major grant from the National Science Foundation to establish a Materials Research Science and Engineering Center.

-For the most updated course listing, course descriptions, and degree requirements, please click here.
+For the most updated course listing, course descriptions, and degree requirements, please visit the Registrar.

-Ph.D.: Jan.
-15
+Ph.D.: January 15

 To apply for the program, you need to submit:

-- An application fee (please click here for instructions);
+- An application fee (please click here for more information);

 - A statement of purpose indicating your reasons for undertaking graduate study.
-In addition, please describe your qualifications for the academic program and your objectives in undertaking this program.
+In addition, please describe your qualifications for the physics program and your objectives in undertaking this program.
 Applicants to the doctoral program should clearly outline their research interests and how they would complement those of the faculty.
 Applicants to the master's program should discuss their academic and professional career plans and how the Graduate School could help them attain their goals.

-- Standardized tests
+- Standardized tests:

 Graduate Record Exam (GRE) general test is required.
 The GRE subject test is recommended, but not required.
 Our ETS institution code is 3092.

-International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL and IELTS scores, and important information regarding visas, please click here.
+International students: For additional requirements for international applicants (non-U.S. citizens or non-permanent residents), minimum TOEFL, IELTS, or PTE scores, and important information regarding visas, please click here.

-For a more comprehensive description of application requirements, please click here.
+For a more comprehensive description of application requirements, please visit Frequently Asked Questions.

-Generous financial aid is available; for more information please click here.
+Generous scholarships and financial aid are available; for more information please visit Financial Aid.